 - Lastly, be aware of heat warnings within the area, as well as heat-related illnesses.
 Some of the illnesses associated with over-heating are heat stroke and heat exhaustion.
 Some signs and symptoms of these illnesses include headaches, nausea, dizziness, weakness, cramps, and heavy sweating.

 A healthy summer is a great summer and Valley Schools is always here to help our members stay happy and healthy!
-Contact us today to see how we can help your organization design a benefit and wellness plan that leads to optimal health for your employees.
+Contact us today to see how we can help your organization design a benefit and wellness plan with strategies that leads to optimal health for your employees.